LauYeeYu/Lau-CPP-Lib/wiki/priority_queue_en.md

 ```
 - Construct the class with the data from a certain iterator, with default
   (if omitted) or customized compare class, and default allocator.
+- This operation includes recursion, so please make sure that there is enough
+  memory space for the stack.
 - Time complexity: $O(n\cdot \log n)$.

 ```c++